Rex Grossman: 2004 season

-Prior to the start of the 2004 NFL season, the Bears fired Jauron and hired Lovie Smith, who declared Grossman the team's starting quarterback.
+Prior to the start of the 2004 season, the Bears fired Jauron and hired Lovie Smith, who declared Grossman the team's starting quarterback.
 Grossman was criticized when he threw a game-ending interception against the Detroit Lions on opening day.
-Criticism of his durability intensified when, during the team's Week 3 loss to the Minnesota Vikings, he tore his ACL while scrambling for a touchdown.
-The injury knocked Grossman out for the season and forced him to spend the remainder of the season recuperating.
+Criticism of his durability intensified when Grossman suffered a season-ending ACL injury during a Week 3 loss to the Minnesota Vikings.

 2005 season

 Grossman missed most of the 2005 season after breaking his ankle in a preseason game.
-On December 18, 2005, Grossman returned to the field, leading the Bears to a 16–3 victory over the Atlanta Falcons.
-In the following game against the Green Bay Packers, he completed eleven of sixteen passes for 166 yards for a touchdown and one interception in a 24–17 victory.
-Grossman’s victory enabled the Bears to clinch a playoff berth and the National Football Conference's second playoff seed.
-In his first playoff game, Grossman struggled to anchor the Bears’ offense, completing 17 of 41 passes for 192 yards for one touchdown and an interception in a 29–21 loss against the Carolina Panthers.
+On December 18, 2005, he returned to action in relief of Kyle Orton, leading the Bears to a 16–3 victory over the Atlanta Falcons.
+He completed 11 of 16 passes for 166 yards for a touchdown and interception in a 24–17 victory against the Green Bay Packers during the following week on Christmas Day.
+The victory enabled the Bears to clinch a playoff berth and the NFC's second playoff seed.
+Grossman struggled to anchor the Bears' offense in his first career playoff start, completing 17 of 41 passes for 192 yards for one touchdown and an interception in a 29–21 loss against the Carolina Panthers.